Flow

 Thermal

 flowmeters use heat in making their flow measurements.
+Thermal

-Heat dissipation is measured in two main ways:
+dissipation is measured in two main ways:

 -